Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ..............................................................................................................

 jquery, bootstrap, ajax libraries and their packages can be imported from already installed .NET Core (in wwwwroot -> lib folder) or using CDN (get the libraries from internet)
-Example --> <script src="~/lib/bootstrap/dist/js/bootstrap.bundle.min.js"></script>
+Example --> <,script src="~/lib/bootstrap/dist/js/bootstrap.bundle.min.js"><,/script> <--(remove comas)

 CDN - (stands for )-> Content Delivery Network --> (get the libraries from internet) benefit of using CDN - it loads the file based on your geography location, increase performance of application With CDN you can get any library from internet.
-Example --> <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.2/dist/js/bootstrap.min.js" integrity="sha384-BBtl+eGJRgqQAUMxJ7pMwbEyER4l1g+O15P+16Ep7Q9Q+zqX6gSbd85u4mG4QzX+" crossorigin="anonymous"></script>
+Example --> <,script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.2/dist/js/bootstrap.min.js" integrity="sha384-BBtl+eGJRgqQAUMxJ7pMwbEyER4l1g+O15P+16Ep7Q9Q+zqX6gSbd85u4mG4QzX+" crossorigin="anonymous"><,/script> <--(remove comas)

 ...............................................................................................................

 Partial views - it is simple cshtml file that can be inserted anywhere in any View.
 It helps to separate (break up) the long code into small parts and insert it with partial views.
-(Similar to React components - components with certain code , that can be inserted anywhere,simplify the code)
+(Similar to React components - components with certain code , that can be inserted anywhere,simplify the code).Helps to remove duplicate code from app.

 How to use it-->
 partial view we put in --> Views/Shared/ (NameOfPartialView).cshtml (Example--> Views/Shared/header.cshtml )
-In the view where we want to insert that piece of code we put --> <,partial name="header" /> <--(remove coma) also we can pass data to the partial view --> <,partial name="header" model="book"/> <--(remove coma) or
+In the view where we want to insert that piece of code we put --> <,partial name="header" /> <--(remove coma), Usually we should put underscore before partial view name.
+Partial View is a self closing tag. also we can pass data,(parameters) to the partial view --> <,partial name="header" model="book"/> <--(remove coma) or
 <,partial name="header" model="new Book()"/> <--(remove coma)